-The vast majority of students in this area reported that they never went to bed hungry (89%), did not share a bedroom (93%), had travelled on holiday with their family in the past year (83%), and that their family currently owned a computer (98%).
+The majority of students in this area reported that they never went to bed hungry (89%), did not share a bedroom (93%), and had travelled on holiday with their family in the past year (81%).
+Also, 98% of students reported that their family currently owned a computer, which was lower than the provincial percentage (99%).

-Less than 1% of youth in this area reported all four indicators of poverty (i.e., always going to bed hungry, sharing a bedroom, their family not owning a computer, and not having a family holiday in the past year).
+Virtually no youth in this area reported all four indicators of poverty (i.e., always going to bed hungry, sharing a bedroom, their family not owning a computer, and not having a family holiday in the past year).

-Nine percent of youth experienced hunger some of the time and 2% went to bed hungry often or always.
+Reflecting the picture in the province as a whole, 9% of youth experienced hunger some of the time and 2% went to bed hungry often or always.
 Hunger can affect health in many ways.
-For example, youth who indicated going to bed hungry were more likely than their peers who did not go to bed hungry to report poor/fair health (38% vs. 14%), to have considered suicide in the past year (29% vs. 11%) and to have attempted suicide (20% vs. 5%).
+For example, youth who indicated going to bed hungry were more likely than their peers who did not go to bed hungry to report poor/fair health (29% vs. 13%), to have considered suicide in the past year (24% vs. 12%) and to have attempted suicide in the past 12 months (16% vs. 5%).

 Family poverty affected youths' ability to participate in extra-curricular activities.
-For example, youth who experienced hunger or those who did not go on a family holiday in the past year were less likely than their peers to engage in sports with a coach other than gym class (such as playing on school teams or taking swimming lessons).
+For example, youth who did not go on a family vacation in the past year were less likely than their peers to engage in sports with a coach other than gym class (such as playing on school teams or taking swimming lessons).